Benjarong: Usage

 Most people use it as a precious gift to special occasions such as wedding or New Year's Day.
 Also some people use it as the decorate items for houses.
 Benjarong is the product that anyone would be pleased to receive.
 However, Benjarong is fragile which is similar to ceramic.
 It would break if dropped on the floor, so you should take good care of it and make sure to keep it out from children and pets.
 Even though the colors on Benjarong have good quality and will not fade, it is smarter to avoid direct exposure to sunlight for a long period.
 Also, you are not allowed to clean the Benjarong with cleaners or scouring agents.
 The abrasive materials and hard surface is not suggested in cleaning Benjarong.
-Please use soft sponge, soft dry cloth or your hand to clean it.
-Indeed, if you follow these suggestions, Benjarong will surely be with you for a very long time and you can enjoy its beauty all the time.
+The Banjarong should be cleaned with a soft sponge, soft dry cloth or simply by hand.